 In Connecticut, the lender may opt to pursue a strict foreclosure if you default on the mortgage.
 (Conn.
 Gen. Stat. § 49-24).

-How strict foreclosure works in Connecticut.
 The lender begins a strict foreclosure by filing a complaint (lawsuit) with the court and serving it to you along with a summons.
-(Learn more about the difference between a foreclosure summons and complaint.)
 You'll also get information about:

-What is a deficiency judgment?
-When your total mortgage debt exceeds the foreclosure sale price, the difference is called a "deficiency."
-Some states allow a lender to seek a personal judgment (called a "deficiency judgment”) against you for this amount.
+When a borrower's total mortgage debt exceeds the foreclosure sale price, the difference is called a "deficiency."
+Some states allow a lender to seek a personal judgment, called a "deficiency judgment," against the borrower for this amount.

-You could face a deficiency judgment after a Connecticut strict foreclosure.
-Even though there is no foreclosure sale in a Connecticut strict foreclosure, the lender may seek a deficiency judgment against you after the foreclosure.
+Even though a foreclosure sale doesn't happen in a Connecticut strict foreclosure, the lender may seek a deficiency judgment against you after the foreclosure.
 The deficiency amount will be the difference between the total outstanding debt and the property's fair market value, as determined by the court.
 (Conn.
 Gen. Stat. § 49-14).
-(To learn more about deficiency law in Connecticut, see Deficiency Judgments After Foreclosure in Connecticut.)

-How strict foreclosure works in Vermont.
 In a Vermont strict foreclosure, the lender files a lawsuit in state court.
-As the homeowner, you'll get a copy of the lawsuit (the complaint) along with a summons, which will let you know how much time you get to file an answer with the court, typically 20 days.
-If you are in default and don’t have a legal defense, the court will grant judgment in favor of the lender.
-(You can find a summary of some of the other key features of Vermont foreclosure law in Nolo’s Key Aspects of State Foreclosure Law: 50-State Chart.)
+As the homeowner, you'll get a copy of the lawsuit (the complaint) along with a summons, which will let you know how much time you get to file an answer with the court, typically 21 days.